Saturday, April 30, 2016

 After the accident Alex told the police what happened but the words came out mixed up.
 Eventually she stopped answering the police questions because all anyone wanted to know was who was driving, who owned the car and where they were going.
 There was little concern for her or for what happened to Cali.
 Three months after the accident Alex was taken to a speech pathologist who suggested she needed help to talk about what happened.
 But as far as Alex is concerned, "I don't have anything to say.
 My words are useless." because Cali is dead and nothing she says now will bring her back.

 Meanwhile Joanie cannot vocalize but she uses words all the time.
 "I actually use words very well.
 I have listened to stories and movies and plays and people talking around me and to me for seventeen years.
 I am so full of words and thoughts and images that if I ever could figure out a way to let them loose, they would come swirling out of me in a torrent of syllables...
 I would fill every room with the colors of my dreams until the whole world became a rainbow of my making."
-For Joanie, the color of silence is the rainbow.
+For Joanie, the color of silence is the rainbow in contrast to Alex, who believes the color silence is black.

-The Color of Silence touches on many themes: forgiveness, healing, death, life, and the meaning of friendship making it an interesting read.
+The Color of Silence touches on many themes: forgiveness, healing, death, life, and the meaning of friendship making it this a truly touching novel.

 Book Details: